tailcallhq/tailcallhq.github.io/docs/config/telemetry.md

 |  platform | An arbitrary value which can contain the name of your website or some other value to identify your deployment uniqely, in case you have multiple deployments. |
 |   version | Version of Apollo which is being used.                                                                                                                        |

-By integrating the `@telemetry` directive into your GraphQL schema, you empower your development teams with critical insights into application performance, enabling proactive optimization and maintenance.
+By integrating the `telemetry` configuration into your GraphQL schema, you empower your development teams with critical insights into application performance, enabling proactive optimization and maintenance.